Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 \section{Methodology}

 In this section, we thoroughly introduce the mechatronic system design including the soft pneumatic actuators~\cite{yang2023design, yang2024design} and syringe pump design~\cite{yang2023pump}.
 The research delves into the study of a soft gripper system formed by integrating those components.
-The soft pneumatic actuators serve as the fingers driven by the syringe pump and the algebraic control algorithms.
-The dynamical modeling of the systems based on mechanics and fluid dynamics theories is disclosed in Sec.~\ref{subsec32}.
-The algebraic controller is designed based on the dynamical model as introduced in Sec.~\ref{subsec33}.
+The soft pneumatic actuators serve as the fingers driven by the syringe pump and the proposed control algorithms.
+The dynamical modeling of the systems based on mechanics and fluid dynamics is presented in Sec.~\ref{subsec32} and the controller is designed in Sec.~\ref{subsec33}.